 Indigenous Evaluation – Using Traditional Knowledge to Guide Evaluation Theory and Practice How and in what ways can indigenous evaluators and indigenous communities draw upon traditional knowledge to guide evaluation theory and practice?
 In this webinar, experienced evaluator Kataraina Pipi (Ngati Porou, Ngati Hine) will host four indigenous keynote speakers from the Mā Te Rae […]

 Appreciative Inquiry (AI) is a planning and evaluation tool that seeks to generate positive change within groups and communities.
 It focuses on the strengths and assets in a community organisation or programme, rather than the problems and deficits.
-Register here In his work in Randwick Park, Manurewa, Dave Tims has seen AI used to assist […]
+In his work in Randwick Park, Manurewa, Dave Tims has seen AI used to assist his […]

 PCOMS (the Partners for Change Outcome Management System) is a unique approach to supporting people who need help to thrive.
 In this free Community Research webinar, Robyn Pope and Laurie Siegel-Woodward will outline the PCOMS approach and the research behind it, share their learnings and experience of implementing PCOMS within social service agencies in Aotearoa.
 They will describe the […]